scottdj92/Usher/README.md

 * Create a user by running `CREATE ROLE "name" WITH LOGIN PASSWORD "password";`
 * run `\du` to check if the role is there.
 * `\q` to exit current database.
-* run `psql dbName userName -h localhost` to enter cli for you new db
+* run `psql dbName userName -h localhost` to enter cli for your new db
 * run `CREATE TABLE movies ( id SERIAL, title varchar(80), votes int);` to create a table with the specified structure

 4.)
 Run Bot